thejmazz/js-bioinformatics-exercise/README.md

 ![data-server](img/data-server.png)

-I like browsing through these JSONS more than the webpage search results.
-It just feels more semantic.
-Would be nice to implement left/right arrow to move between the files..but for now this suits our purposes to get a quick overview of the data we are dealing with..and more specifically, the general format.
+Would be nice to implement left/right arrow to move between the files..but for now this suits our purposes to get a quick overview of the data we are dealing with and the general format.
 One way to generate a generic schema would be to loop through each file and keep track of the keys and `typeof(result[key])` that are common among all.

 Take a look at [1431055.json][1431055.json].
 Disclaimer: I got `1431055` from the web results - instead of looking through each file - we could do that programmatically of course though.

-## Multiple Sequence Alignment
+## NCBI Fetch

 We have all these results for Mbp1 proteins in different organisms - why not run an MSA and see if any regions are more conserved than others?
 To do this